Contact Models in Robotics: a Comparative Analysis: Rigid contact modelling

-where $M\in{R}^{n_v\times n_v}$ represents the joint space inertia matrix of the system, $C(q,v)v$ accounts for the centrifugal and Coriolis effects, and $g$ is the generalized gravity.
+where $M\in{R}^{n_v\times n_v}$ represents the joint space inertia matrix of the system, $b(q,v)$ accounts for the centrifugal and Coriolis effects, and for the generalized gravity.
 This Lagrangian equation of motion naturally accounts for the kinematic constraints induced by the articulations of the rigid-body dynamical system.
 When applied to a robot, \textit{i.e.}, a system of multiple rigid bodies, the inertia matrix $M$ becomes sparse.
-Rigid body dynamic algorithms exploit this sparsity at best \cite{featherstone2014rigid,carpentier2019pinocchio} making it possible to compute the free acceleration in less than 4$\mu s$ for the robots as complex as a 36-dof humanoid.
-As done by time-stepping approaches \cite{brogliato2002numerical}, we will express the problem in terms of velocities rather than acceleration, thus discretizing \eqref{eq:newton} into:
+Rigid body dynamic algorithms exploit this sparsity at best \cite{featherstone2014rigid,carpentier2019pinocchio} making it possible to compute the free acceleration in a few microseconds on modern CPUs for robots as complex as a 36-dof humanoid.
+As done by time-stepping approaches \cite{brogliato2002numerical}, we will express the problem in terms of velocities rather than accelerations, thus discretizing \eqref{eq:newton} into: